commandblockguy/dino-run-ce/readme.md

 On older calculator OSes, you may need to open the catalog and select the Asm( token before running the program, so that the text `Asm(prgmDINO` is displayed.
 To avoid having to do this, either update your OS or use a shell such as [Cesium](https://github.com/mateoconlechuga/cesium/releases).

+On OS 5.5, you will need to use [arTIfiCE](https://yvantt.github.io/arTIfiCE/) to run native programs.

+I've made a [video tutorial](https://www.youtube.com/watch?v=_e8pgw9d7S4) for this process.

 ### Controls:
 UP to jump, DOWN to duck / fall, enter/2nd to restart, clear to exit.